SeungyuLee/OS-snu/README.md

         1. If the current degree of device is not in the range of requested lock, lock is not possible.
         2. If requested lock is Reader lock
                 2-1.
 If there is Writer lock that overlaps range of requested lock among acqiured locks, lock is not possible.
                 2-2.
-If there is Writer lock that overlaps range of requested lockand waits (sleep) by Reader lock among pendding locks, lock is not possible.
+If there is Writer lock that overlaps range of requested lock and waits (sleep) by Reader lock among pending locks, lock is not possible.
         3. If requested lock is Writer lock
                 3-1.
 If there is Reader/Writer lock that overlaps range of requested lock among acquired locks, lock is not possible.